Clubs, Organizations, Events

 Science Olympiad is an international nonprofit organization devoted to improving the quality of science education, increasing student interest in science, and providing recognition for outstanding achievement in science education by both students and teachers.
 This past year more than 7,400 secondary schools participated in Science Olympiad tournaments.

-For more information about the Parkland regional including volunteering opportunities, visit Parkland College Regional Tournament.
+For more information about the Parkland Regional including volunteering opportunities, visit Parkland College Regional Tournament.